tomsWebConsulting/twcsl/v7.1/Page/Store/List/Store Page List Category Attribute Add/README.md

 ## Note

 * This code adds a data-twc-splcaa-store-category attribute to the body tag with the value set to a Category Name.
-For the All Category there no attribute is added.
+For the All Category no attribute is added.

 ## Make a Donation